formicidae-tracker/studio/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/formicidae-tracker/studio/tags).
+For the versions available, see the [releases](https://github.com/formicidae-tracker/myrmidon/releases).

 ## Authors

 The file [AUTHORS](AUTHORS) lists all copyright holders (physical or moral person) for this repository.

-See also the list of [contributors](https://github.com/formicidae-tracker/studio/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/formicidae-tracker/myrmidon/contributors) who participated in this project.

 ## License